sebhoof/bibcom/README.md

 - a DOI (with or without `doi:` in front)
 - an Inspire key

-The preferred database for queries is ADS; Inspire is used as a fallback option.You need to you create an account and generate an API token for ADS, which [is explained below](#recommend-additional-steps).
+The preferred database for queries is ADS; Inspire is used as a fallback option.
+To use ADS you have to create an account and generate an API token for ADS, which [is explained below](#recommend-additional-steps).

 ## How to install